terry06890/chrona/backend/hist_data/README.md

 # Generating the Database

-## Environment
-Some of the scripts use third-party packages:
--   `indexed_bzip2`: For parallelised bzip2 processing
--   `mwxml`, `mwparserfromhell`: For parsing Wikipedia dumps
--   `requests`: For downloading data

 ## Generate Event Data
 1. Obtain a Wikidata JSON dump in wikidata/, as specified in it's README.
 1. Run `gen_events_data.py`, which creates `data.db`, and adds the `events` table.